-At Rochester Institute of Technology, in Rochester, NY, every photo student was their high school yearbook hot shot just like me.
-It didn't take long for us to realize that most of us were not going to make it in the every shrinking job market for photographers.
+At Rochester Institute of Technology in New York, every photo student was their high school yearbook hot shot just like me.
+It didn't take long for us to realize that most of us were not going to make it in the ever shrinking job market for photographers.

-In addition, the optimistic "Go where you wanna go, do what you wanna do" '60s and some were already cutting their hair and "going straight," meaning becoming part of the establishment.
+The optimistic "Go where you wanna go, do what you wanna do" '60s were ending, and some were already cutting their hair and "going straight," meaning becoming part of the establishment.
 Heaven forbid!

 So I took off.
-First on a long slow tour across America, a warm-up before attempting a bigger tour around the whole wide world.
+First I began a long slow tour across America, a warm-up trip before attempting a bigger tour around the whole wide world.
 I worked various odd jobs, and naturally, took pictures along the way.

 Throughout Scandinavia-Freelance lecture on freelance wandering